 Some patients prefer to arrange care without going through their GP.
 This is sometimes termed a self-referral.
 This page contains information that you may need if you wish to refer yourself for mental health care.
-The link to start the process is at the bottom of the page.
+The link to start the process is below, followed by further information.

 Please note that most insurance companies will not accept patients referring themselves.
 If you have a health insurance policy, we advise you to contact your insurance provider for further information about their policies.